antoniospg/UnityOcean/docs/OceanSimulation.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 # Realistic Ocean Simulation
 ![overview](img/overview.png)

 **Figure 1:** Simulated water surface with a realistic surface shader in a grid of 256x256 and a total size of 100 meters.

 ## Introduction
 In this project, I will implement the statistical wave model from the equations in Tessendorf's paper[1] on simulating ocean water.
-The ocean rendering technique in this sample applies heightmap generation by summing a vast number of waves using the Fast Fourier Transform, with user-controllable size and resolution, and which can be tiled seamlessly over a larger domain.
+The ocean rendering technique in this article applies heightmap generation by summing a vast number of waves using the Fast Fourier Transform, with user-controllable size and resolution, and which can be tiled seamlessly over a larger domain.
-The main principle of Ocean rendering is that it can be modeled very well by thinking of it a sum of "infinite" waves at different amplitudes traveling in different directions.
+The main principle of Ocean rendering is that it can be modeled very well by thinking of it as a sum of "infinite" waves at different amplitudes traveling in different directions.
 These waves aren't randomly chosen; it comes from using statistical-empirical models of the ocean, based on oceanographic research.
 In this article, I will show how to recreate and animate the ocean surface and add additional visual features like foam and illumination.

 ## Waves and the Fourier Tansform
 This technique consists of doing an inverse Fourier transform on the frequency spectrum of the ocean height field to get the space domain representation of this same field, at each time t.
-For every frame, we calculate, for each pair (x,z) in a rectangular grid, the y component of this point, which represents the ocean height at that given location.
+For every frame, we calculate, for each pair (x,z) in a rectangular grid, the y component of this point, which represents the ocean height at that location.
-Given the ocean height field function in the spatial frequency domain $$ \tilde h(\pmb{k}, t) $$, to find the original function in the spatial domain, we need to perform the inverse Fourier Transform, that is, evaluate the integral above (note that we supress the twiddle factor):
+Given the ocean height field function in the spatial frequency domain $$ \tilde h(\pmb{k}, t) $$, to find the original function in the spatial domain, we need to perform the inverse Fourier Transform, that is, evaluate the integral above (note that we suppress the twiddle factor):

 $$
 \int_{-\infty}^{\infty}  \tilde h(\pmb{k},t).exp(i\pmb{k.x})d\pmb{k}
 $$

-To perform this calculation, its necessary to sample the signal in a discreate interval over a support domain.
+To perform this calculation, it's necessary to sample the signal in a discrete interval over a support domain.
 So the integral becomes a summation, expressed by:

 $$
 h(\pmb{x}, t) = \sum_{\pmb{k}} \tilde h(\pmb{x},t).exp(i\pmb{k.x})
 $$

-where **k** is the wave vector, and can be defined as:
+where **k** is the wave vector and can be defined as:

 $$
 \pmb{k} = (k_x, k_z)